Hoffenheim 0-6 Bayern Munich: Dream Zirkzee debut marred by off-field events

 The two sides played out time in bizarre scenes after the match was twice interrupted and the players were taken off the field.

-Insulting chants and banners were directed at Hopp, an unpopular figure due to his financing of the home club, from spectators in the away end on Saturday.
+Insulting chants and banners were directed at Hopp, an unpopular figure due to his financing of the home club, from spectators in the away end.

 The game was paused as a banner was unveiled in the final 20 minutes, with Bayern players and officials pleading with supporters to stop so the game could continue.